18 Surprising Facts About Frasier

 14. The character of Niles was written specifically for David Hyde Pierce.

 There wasn’t any particular plan in place to give Frasier a brother until the assistant casting director approached the creators with a photo of David Hyde Pierce in hand and asked, “Doesn’t he look like Kelsey did 10 years ago?”
 Startled by the physical resemblance, the creative team dug up some tapes of a short-lived Norman Lear-produced political sitcom called The Powers That Be, on which Pierce portrayed a shy, suicidal Congressman.
 A meeting was arranged with the actor and he was offered the newly created role of Niles Crane after a brief interview.

-Roz’s pregnancy in Season 5, however, was strictly a plot device—an attempt by the writers to give the character a story arc of her own.
-Gilpin wasn’t with child, and she had a lot of explaining to do to friends and family members who thought she’d neglected to tell them about her impending motherhood.
-The entire Roz’s baby storyline was a misstep in retrospect, Gilpin and the producers agreed, and the infant remained behind the scenes for the most part because Grammer didn’t want the hassle of the tightly restricted work schedule of child actors.
+Roz’s pregnancy in season 5, however, was strictly a plot device—an attempt by the writers to give the character a story arc of her own.
+Gilpin wasn’t pregnant, and had to do a lot of explaining to friends and family members who thought she’d neglected to tell them about her impending motherhood.
+Eventually, Gilpin and the producers realized that Roz’s pregnancy storyline was a bit of a misstep, and her baby remained mostly behind the scenes (in part because Grammer didn’t want the hassle of the tightly restricted work schedule of child actors).

 Moose was 14 when Frasier came to an end.
 The dog's fur had turned snow white and he was almost completely deaf, but his trainer carried him out onstage after the final episode taped so that the pooch could take his bows with the rest of the cast.
 David Hyde Pierce commented that it was one of the most moving moments of the evening, watching Moose recognize and react to the applause one last time.

 17. Kelsey Grammer played Frasier Crane for a very, very long time.